Find out more information about the COVID-19 vaccination program.

 You can find information on which vaccine is suitable and book an appointment using the vaccine clinic finder online.

 You will be offered a suitable vaccine at the time of booking.

-The COVID-19 vaccine does not protect against influenza, so yes you should still have an influenza vaccine in readiness for the winter influenza season.
+Yes.
+The COVID-19 vaccine does not protect against influenza, so you should still have an annual influenza vaccine.